Week after week your baby grows in your belly and you are getting ready for the arrival of that little miracle.

 How is the pre-admission process going?

 For the moment, there is no pre-admission and therefore you do not have to come and register in advance.
 The admission document you will receive from your gynecologist will do.

 Do we always have to wear a mask?

 During your stay, it is recommended that you wear a mouth mask if the safety distance of 1.5 meter cannot be guaranteed.
 If you leave your room, for example in the corridor or in another department of the Clinic, it is compulsory to wear a mouth mask.

 Can I be accompanied to the delivery room?

 When you are admitted to the delivery room, you can only be accompanied by one person.

 Are visits allowed in the maternity ward?

-Only the presence of the partner and max.
-2 siblings of the newborn at the same time are allowed.
+Only the presence of the partner.
 So far, other visitors are not admitted.